Founded in 2013, the National Commission on Forced Marriage is an independent body chaired by the Rt Hon Baroness Butler-Sloss.

 Dr Nasreen Rehman (Cantab)

-Nasreen is a lapsed economist who worked in the private and public sectors in the UK and Pakistan before she turned to the arts and humanities.
-A historian of emotions and aesthetics, she is an activist, an academic, and an award-winning screenplay writer, who believes in the power of the arts to transform societies.
+Nasreen is a lapsed economist who worked in the private and public sectors in the UK and Pakistan where she was Director of the Mahbub-ul-Haq Human Development Centre, Islamabad before she turned to the arts and humanities.
+A historian of emotions and aesthetics, she is an activist, an academic, and an award-winning screenplay writer, who believes in the power of the arts and activism to transform societies.

 - She is Artistic Director of the Grand Trunk Road Company (GTR CO), a platform that connects people and ideas.
 She works with individuals and organisations across Bangladesh, India, Pakistan, and the UK, who share GTR CO's commitment to global peace, human rights, and to a fight against gender-based violence, including violence against women and girls (VAWG), and for the rights of the LGBT and transgender communities.